-Afghan Church Mumbai
+Afghan Church (Church of St. John the Evangelist) Mumbai

 About